abhishree07/ponder/README.md

 ## ✈ Travel Track

-Our team embarked on a journey to create an adaptive user interface for disabled people that made it easier for them to use technology whenever they travel abroad.
+Our team embarked on a journey to create an adaptive user interface for specially abled people that made it easier for them to use technology whenever they travel abroad.
 We spearheaded the project by creating a platform that allows users to:

 - Upload the menu and extract the information from it
 - Convert the extracted text from the menu into speech